 IB-AR: Meal Charging Procedure

-Parents are expected to have funds available in their student’s meal accounts, or pay cash for all meal purchases.
-It is the responsibility of the parent/guardian to keep adequate funds in their student’s accounts.
+Parents are expected to have funds available in their learner’s meal accounts or pay cash for all meal purchases.
+It is the responsibility of the parent/guardian to keep adequate funds in their learner’s accounts.

 Parents/guardians are encouraged to pre-pay for school meals.
 The district uses MySchoolBucks to accept online meal payments.
 Parents/guardians have the ability to set up a secure online account at myschoolbucks.com.
-This allows for parents to make deposits by credit card, view balances, and view transaction activity.
-Parents can choose to receive balance notifications or set auto-payments on their My School Bucks Account.
+This allows parents to make deposits by credit card, view balances, and view transaction activity.
+Parents can choose to set auto-payments on their My School Bucks Account.
 There is no fee for using the online payment system.
-Instructions for setting up an account are posted on our website.
+Instructions for setting up an account are posted on our website

 Meal prepayments can also be made by cash or check directly at your child’s school building.

-For graduating students with $25.00 or less in their account, cash refunds will be given at the cafeteria registers during the last week of classes.
+For graduating learners with $25.00 or less in their account, cash refunds will be offered to learners at the cafeteria registers during the last week of classes.

 Inactive accounts with more than $25.00 will be contacted by Nutrition Services to determine if a refund is desired.

-Funds remaining in all other inactive accounts after June 15 will be automatically placed into a donation account to help students in need.
+Funds remaining in all inactive accounts (including graduating seniors) after June 15 will be automatically placed into a donation account to help learners in need.

 Free and Reduced Meal Applications are available on the WFPS website and in school offices.
 Applications are accepted anytime during the school year.
 For assistance with completing an application, please contact the Nutrition Services office at 701-499-1984.

-This policy will be communicated to families in back-to-school packets, in student handbooks, and on the district website.
+This policy will be communicated to families in back-to-school packets, in learner handbooks, and on the district website.

-Parents/guardians are expected to keep their student’s account balances current and are responsible for all debt incurred from meal charges.
+Parents/guardians are expected to keep their learner’s account balances current and are responsible for all debt incurred from meal charges.

 All meal accounts are expected to be paid in full at the end of each school year.
 Negative account balances at the end of the school year will be carried over to the next school year, and collection attempts will continue, and may include collection attempts by third parties.